 The 12 major meridians are composed of 5 Yin meridians: Heart, Spleen, Lungs, Kidneys, Liver; 5 Yang meridians: Small intestines, Stomach, Large intestine, Urinary bladder, Gallbladder; the Pericardium meridian, and the San Jiao meridian.

 We talk about the qualities of each of these in more detail below.

 According to the Daoist tradition, everything in life requires the association of Yin and Yang for balance, which is why the organ meridians form pairs.
-For example, stomach (Yin) forms a pair with Spleen (Yang).
+For example, Stomach (Yang) forms a pair with Spleen (Yin).